karangattu/fieldsurveys/README.md

 - keyfile.json (see instructions [below](#keyfilejson))

 # survey.yaml file
 This is the config file that allows the user to configure the app to their specific needs.
-The *survey.yaml* file should be created using the survey_config_generator app over [here](https://nafcillincat.shinyapps.io/survey_config_generator/).
-The survey_config_generator app allows the user to create a survey.yaml file by providing the following information in a step-by-step process:
+The *survey.yaml* file should be created using the **Survey App config generator** over [here](https://nafcillincat.shinyapps.io/survey_config_generator/).
+The **Survey App config generator** allows the user to create a survey.yaml file by providing the following information in a step-by-step process:

 1. Surveyor names
 2. Survey locations
 3. Survey plots